coreui/coreui/docs/content/components/collapse.md

 If your control element is targeting a single collapsible element – i.e., the `data-coreui-target` attribute is pointing to an `id` selector – you should attach the `aria-controls` attribute to the control part, including the `id` of the collapsible element.
 Modern screen readers and related assistive technologies address this attribute to provide users with extra shortcuts to navigate directly to the collapsible element itself.

-Note that Bootstrap's current implementation does not cover the various *optional* keyboard interactions described in the [WAI-ARIA Authoring Practices 1.1 accordion pattern](https://www.w3.org/TR/wai-aria-practices-1.1/#accordion) - you will need to include these yourself with custom JavaScript.
+Note that CoreUI for Bootstrap's current implementation does not cover the various *optional* keyboard interactions described in the [WAI-ARIA Authoring Practices 1.1 accordion pattern](https://www.w3.org/TR/wai-aria-practices-1.1/#accordion) - you will need to include these yourself with custom JavaScript.
 ## Usage

 The collapse plugin utilizes a few classes to handle the heavy lifting: